 Let’s sum up…

-This article introduces who is eligible for Residence Permit, requirements, the application process, and FAQs.
+This article has explained whether you are eligible for Netherlands Residence Permit or not, the requirements, the application process, and FAQs.

 Providing that you need further information, contact us through the comment section below.
 If you have experience or knowledge of the Netherlands visa, help other applicants by sharing them.